Luphen1/CAR-DATASET-PORTFOLIO-PROJECT/README.md

 1.Production of Toyota car brand should be encouraged for each year

 2.Expensive cars generate more money

-3.Los Angeles production will increase more car sales, while dallas is more favourable
+3.Los Angeles production will increase more car sales, while Dallas is more favorable

-4.Hyundai brand are good car one could make alot of profit
+4.Hyundai brand are good car product to generte alot of revenue

-5.White cars would be a plus and generate more money for the company
+5.White cars would be a plus and generate more revenue for the company

-6.Toyota,Chevrolet,Hyundai,Ford and Honda should has high rate of production across each location
+6.Toyota, Chevrolet, Hyundai, Ford and Honda should have high rate of production across each location